 Even if you aren’t fully aware of what they are, you have likely heard of bitcoin.
 However, what about altcoins?
 When it comes to cryptocurrency, one of the first things you should realize is that there are more than a few types out there, fittingly titled “altcoins”.
 They were launched after bitcoin was released in 2009.

 Put simply, altcoins are considered bitcoin alternatives because they help to solve and improve the bitcoin protocol limitations and the features.
-These alternative currencies are considered better substitutes to bitcoin.
+These alternative currencies are considered better substitutes for bitcoin.
 The success that bitcoin had as the initial peer-to-peer digital currency resulted in the creation and introduction of other types of digital currencies.

 What are Altcoins?